Release of new Structured Learning Activity (SLA) modules

 Each module includes interactive content and reflective exercises to support the application of learning in clinical contexts.

-A number of College members, including Fellows, Trainees, people with Lived Experience and First Nations peoples have contributed to the development of the modules.
-The course outline has been reviewed by several College Education committees.
-We would like to thank these people for their contributions and also recognise the work of the College Written Examination Subcommittee whose work on the previous Critical Essay Question examination over many years provides a foundation for the new learning modules.
+A number of individuals, including Fellows, trainees, people with lived experience and First Nations peoples have contributed to the development of these modules.
+The course outline has been reviewed by several College Education committees and the Written Examination Subcommittee’s work on the previous Critical Essay Question examination provided a foundation for the new learning modules.
+We would like to thank everyone involved for their contributions.

 Further details are available on the SLA webpage.